BasselEzzeddine/GroceryList/README.md

 Hello !

-This app displays prices a basket of goods in a number of different currencies (USD, EUR, and GBP).
+This app permits to price a basket of goods in a number of different currencies (USD, EUR, and GBP).

 The used architecture is Swift Clean Architecture (VIP) along with TDD.